GSO-soslab/evologics_ros/README.md

 src/modem.cpp:              A node the wraps around Goby dynamic buffer for queuing messages and MAC manager for Time Division Multiple Access (TDMA). config/goby.yaml:           The configuration file for the modem node.
 The user should select the device driver (evologics/seatrac) they would like to use and define their dynamic buffer. config/evologics.yaml:      Specific configuration settings for the evologics modem/usbl.
+evologics_driver:           the actual driver interface with the hardware

 Publishers:
 /rx                         All data received from the modem driver